 With Veeam ONE Client, you can monitor the virtual and backup environment from different perspectives:

 - Virtual infrastructure monitoring

 Veeam ONE Client discovers the virtual infrastructure and provides complete visibility of its health status and performance.
 With predefined and custom alarms, performance charts, dashboards, reports, and an extensive knowledge base, you can always stay aware of the important events and eliminate potential problems in the virtual environment.

 - vCloud Director monitoring

-Veeam ONE Monitor provides monitoring capabilities for multi-tenant clouds provisioned with VMware vCloud Director.
+Veeam ONE Client provides monitoring capabilities for multi-tenant clouds provisioned with VMware vCloud Director.
 A comprehensive view of cloud resources allows you to sustain consistent processes for vCloud Director operational framework and maintain established service levels.

 - Business view monitoring

-Veeam ONE Monitor allows you to monitor and alert on the virtual infrastructure presented from the business perspective — the perspective that is based on your company needs and priorities.
+Veeam ONE Client allows you to monitor and alert on the virtual infrastructure presented from the business perspective — the perspective that is based on your company needs and priorities.
 You can group virtual infrastructure objects by such criteria as business unit, department, purpose, SLA and so on.